hnc198/AzurePowerBI/Hands-on Modules/Embedding/README.md

-# Microsoft Cloud Azure PowerBI Workshop
+# Microsoft Cloud Azure PowerBI Workshop (Embedded)
 This is a comprehensive and growing workshop to help anyone train in specific areas of Power BI by way of modules.

 ## Embedded